 Professor Dr Andrew Sharman, the brains behind the One Percent Safer book, said: “At this point you have a couple of options.
 You can accept this, as unfortunate as it is, that this is just what happens in the world of work and carry on doing things the way you always have.
 Or you can join us and imagine a world where all organisations commit to being one percent safer every day.
 You can be a change-maker and game-changer in your organisation and be part of the One Percent Safer Movement.
 It’s this simple: if we all do just one thing, just improve things by one percent, then that’s 28,000 people that get to go home without harm, instead of ending up dead – each year.
 28,000 husbands, wives, partners, mothers, fathers, brothers, sisters, sons, daughters, friends, and co-workers.
 28,000 humans.
 Wouldn’t that be incredible to be part of a movement that helps save 28,000 lives?”

-In a recent interview for the Safety & Health Podcast (set to be released later this month), Andrew Sharman told SHP: “I’m dead against this idea of zero injuries as a target.
+In a recent interview for the Safety & Health Podcast, Andrew Sharman told SHP: “I’m dead against this idea of zero injuries as a target.
 As a vision, no one ever getting hurt at work is brilliant.
 But as a metric?
 I think it’s terrible metric, it’s binary.
 As soon as you have one accident you’ve failed your target and knowing that we failed our target and we can never win against that target is really demotivating demoralising.

 “So, I’ve been pushing for leaders to think differently about how we measure safety, not by the absence of accidents, but by the safety that we create.
 What if we use the power of marginal gains?
 This has worked well for the British Olympic Cycling Team under Sir Dave Brailsford.
 Matthew Syed talks about the same thing in his book Black Box Thinking, and we’ve been talking about it in business for years anyway, we just called a continuous improvement.
 So, the idea of One Percent Safer is, if we can just make our businesses one percent safer every day, the power of that collective gain is extraordinary.”